For most people, 27″ 1440p 144Hz IPS monitors provide the perfect gaming experience.

 In case your FPS rate drops below 48, LFC (Low Framerate Compensation) will make the display multiply its refresh rate according to the frame rate for a smoother performance.

-For FreeSync, you will need a compatible graphics card by AMD or NVIDIA (RTX 20-series, GTX 10-series, or newer).
-Though the Aorus AD27QD isn’t officially G-SYNC compatible, VRR works like a charm with compatible NVIDIA cards.
+For FreeSync, you will need a compatible graphics card by AMD or NVIDIA (RTX 20-series, GTX 10-series, GTX 16-series, or newer).
+The Aorus AD27QD is certified by NVIDIA as G-SYNC compatible, and VRR works like a charm with compatible cards.

 Naturally, you can’t use FreeSync/G-SYNC simultaneously with the Aim Stabilizer backlight strobing technology.